Froth is pre-alpha. The install notes here target the public v0.1.2 release.

 Read FFI and C next, then the FFI reference .
 Project FFI is the path for adding project-local C bindings.
 Board FFI is the path for firmware-owned board surfaces.

-Read How Froth Is Different .
-The short version is that current Froth keeps the live image, coherent redefinition, recovery, and small-device discipline, but replaces the user-visible stack model with lexical values and named places.
+Read How Froth Is Different for the deeper design notes: live image, coherent redefinition, recovery, small-device discipline, lexical values, and named places.

 Next: FFI and C if you want the extension boundary.